v2thegreat/Turtle-To-Arduino-Compiler/README.md

-# Turtle-To-Arduino-Compiler
+# turtle compiler for hexbug
-Python Code to interpret Turtle's Code in Arduino (i.e. C++) and utilize it for a hex-bug
+Python written compiler to interpret turtle code in Arduino (i.e. C++) and utilize it for a hexbug to run scripts